benjaminBennewitz/kanban_backend/README.md

 ## Project Management and Contributions

 This project is managed by B².
 The main contributors are:
-- [Your Name](https://github.com/benjaminBennewitz) - Project lead and main developer
+- Benjamin Bennewitz (https://github.com/benjaminBennewitz) - Project lead and main developer

 ## Installation and Setup